-In the recent Flexera research report, Flexera Monetization Monitor: Monetization Models and Pricing, Flexera found that most software suppliers today are using a mix of different monetization and deployment models.
+In the recent Revenera research report, Revenera Monetization Monitor: Monetization Models and Pricing, Revenera found that most software suppliers today are using a mix of different monetization and deployment models.

 For most companies, flexibility is the key as companies and industries work through changes in their businesses and as they keep up with trends in deployment models.